phusion/holy-build-box/README.md

 <img src="https://phusion.github.io/holy-build-box/img/logo.png" width="200">

 Holy Build Box is a system for building "portable" binaries for Linux: binaries that work on pretty much any Linux distribution.
 This works by providing an easy-to-use compilation environment with an old glibc version.
-Holy Build Box can produce x86\_64 binaries.
+Holy Build Box can produce amd64 and arm64 binaries.

 **Resources:**: [Website](https://phusion.github.io/holy-build-box/) | [Issue tracker](https://github.com/phusion/holy-build-box/issues)